oakstreetfalls/oakstreetfalls.github.io/Analysis/ThingsThatMakeYouGoHmmm.md

 10/13/17

 Doesn't this show deliberate continuation of the fraud?
-* "You need to have quotes from vendors that are on bid." and then "We need to get you on the BID list!"
+* "You need to have quotes from vendors that are on bid." followed by "We need to get you on the BID list!"
 [Subject: FW: ATTACHED: Repair Request
 ](https://oakstreetfalls.github.io/Evidence/Email/UMP/Misdirected%20POs/messages/20171013-FW_%20ATTACHED_%20Repair%20Request-10.html)

 11//17

 Why did Un Manned Propulsion submit a response for propsoal that isn't rocketry parts and supplies?
 Could it be that it was the only proposal at that time?
-* [RFP Response]
+* RFP 17-xxx Software and Software contractors [RFP Response]

 11//17